A Physics-Informed Neural Network Framework for Simulating Creep Buckling in Growing Viscoelastic Biological Tissues: Introduction

-Physics-informed neural networks (PINNs) have recently emerged as a promising alternative to solve some numerical problems \cite{Raissi.2019}.
-PINNs offer a mesh-free approach that combines data and physical laws to solve differential equations by embedding the governing physics into the loss function of neural networks \cite{Raissi.2019, Wang.2024}.
-They have been successfully applied to forward and inverse problems in fluid dynamics \cite{Cai.2021, Zhu.2024}, solid mechanics \cite{Bai.2025, Zhuang.2021}, and material science \cite{Zhang.2022, Zhang.2024}, demonstrating their capability to solve physical problems.
-In viscoelastic modeling , the inverse problem has been studied using a deep neural network to obtain parametric and neural-network-based viscoelastic models from limited displacement data \cite{Xu.2021}.
-A proposed ViscoelasticNet using PINNs with appropriate constitutive models was applied to learn stress fields of viscoelastic fluids \cite{Thakur.2024}.
+Physics-informed neural network (PINN) has recently emerged as a promising alternative to solve some numerical problems \cite{Raissi.2019, Review_2}.
+PINN offers a mesh-free approach that combines data and physical laws to solve differential equations by embedding the governing physics into the loss function of neural networks \cite{Raissi.2019, Wang.2024}.
+It has been successfully applied to forward and inverse problems in fluid dynamics \cite{Cai.2021, Zhu.2024}, solid mechanics \cite{Bai.2025, Zhuang.2021}, and material science \cite{Zhang.2022, Zhang.2024}, demonstrating their capability to solve physical problems.
+For the viscoelastic research, the inverse viscoelastic problem has been studied using a deep neural network to obtain parametric and neural-network-based viscoelastic models from limited displacement data \cite{Xu.2021}.
+A proposed ViscoelasticNet using PINN with appropriate constitutive models was applied to learn stress fields of viscoelastic fluids \cite{Thakur.2024}.
 The deep energy method was developed to solve partial differential equations governing the deformation of hyperelastic and viscoelastic materials \cite{Abueidda.2022}.
 It leverages the variational principles of mechanics, training networks to minimize a system's potential energy functional.
 These pioneering applications validate the use of PINN and related deep learning techniques for mechanical simulation and viscoelastic constitutive modeling.